Skip to content

 AD is already reducing the UK's greenhouse gas emissions by 1% annually.
 With a fully deployed infrastructure and optimised collection of the organic wastes made available for AD treatment, the industry could cut emissions by 6% as early as 2030, delivering 30% of the country’s legally binding carbon budget for 2030.

-For further information on Veolia Water Technologies UK’s (VWT UK) wastewater treatment services, click here
+For further information on our wastewater recovery technologies and services, click here

 Discover VWT UK